Grrravity/ben_app/README.md

 Ben's app uses firebase as it's purpose is to be used by Ben only and should not use more than Firebase's quota.
 Knowing that, Firebase performances are the most cost-effective choice performance and "eco-systeme" wise ;)

-Thus, as ben requires file hosting and speech-to-text feature, we better use all of firebase free capabilities
+>Thus, as ben requires file hosting and speech-to-text feature, we better use all of firebase free capabilities

 ### Firebase Firestore
 Firestore is quite usefull to make data management fast and smooth.

-The drawback is that document-oriented database could be tricky to evolve.
-It misses SQL migration :p
+>The drawback is that document-oriented database could be tricky to evolve.
+It misses SQL migrations :p
+>

-Tho, as ben will only have up to 3 project ongoing simultaneously and will cleanup each project datas once extracted to powerpoint, I feel this drawback is acceptable.
+>As ben will only have up to 3 project ongoing simultaneously and will cleanup each project datas once extracted to powerpoint, I feel this drawback is acceptable.

 ### Firebase Storage
 One foot in firebase's ecosystem and you better go all in ;)

 There's almost no configurations.
 Let's do it.

-This project, with at most 3 projects simultaneously, should not use much GB monthly as the pictures taken does not need to be HD.
+>This project, with at most 3 projects simultaneously, should not use much GB monthly as the pictures taken does not need to be HD.

 ### Firebase Hosting
 Ben does not own any domain and does not wish to handle certifications nor redirections as he don't beat a thing on technical stuffs.

-I've choosen Firebase hosting to make it easy and leave Google handle all the boring stuff
+>I've choosen Firebase hosting to make it easy and leave Google handle all the boring stuff

 ### Firebase Distribution
 Ben requirements in terms of deployment is only to handle Android store.

-Firebase's app distribution is quite powerfull and strait-forward to handle testing with real devices so I did all the setup so that it handle tests builds seemlesly
+>Firebase's app distribution is quite powerfull and strait-forward to handle testing with real devices so I did all the setup so that it handle tests builds seemlesly

-However, it misses CI to build and deploy this this automatically.
-Should do it soon
+*However, it misses CI to build and deploy this this automatically.
+Should do it soon*

 ### Firebase Speech-to-text
 Last but not least, Ben wish to have a speech-to-text feature to help him not forgetting stuff he note on site and may give some usefull information when he presents his studies to municipalities.

-The one provided by Google is way good enougth for this purpose.
+>The one provided by Google is way good enougth for this purpose.

-# Running the project
-# Front-end documentation